usaid-cs/yesterday-i-learned/auto.md

 1. When buying a car, remember to take into account the [outrageous warranty](https://www.youtube.com/watch?v=QJNO6p54bUI) that you will want to buy.
 1. If your car's clearcoat is coming off, just take off both the base and the clearcoat, and repaint the whole thing.
 [No other method, such as clearcoating over broken base coat, is really worth the savings.](https://www.youtube.com/watch?v=tU9JnLoJGGI) Clearcoating over old paint will never come out right.
 1. > An unspecified [Cheiracanthium](https://en.wikipedia.org/wiki/Cheiracanthium) species is attracted to the smell of petroleum and has caused problems by weaving webs inside the canister vent of particular models of Mazda vehicles, resulting in blockages and build-up of pressure that could potentially cause fuel leakage from the fuel tank and an increased risk of fire.
 Mazda issued a voluntary recall of Mazda 6 models...
-1. It is not legal (in many jurisdictions) to turn left into a left turn lane.
-The lane is only for turning left from it.
 1. The right turn signal is meant to be used in a roundabout once you pass the exit before the one you intend to exit.
 This is consistent with other right hand turns.
 1. Fiat 500 is called Fiat 500 because [it had a 479cc engine](https://en.wikipedia.org/wiki/Fiat_500#Nuova_500_.281957.E2.80.931960.29), and because Fiat are Italian and round up willy nilly.
 1. It is possible to over-tighten the bolts for the wheel nuts.
 Use a torque wrench to (do something...?)
 1. Car commercials often [never feature the real car](https://www.youtube.com/watch?v=OnBC5bwV5y0).
-1. The [optimal driving speeds](http://eartheasy.com/move_fuel_efficient_driving.html) are 50km/h and 90km/h.
 1. To tell if a mechanic is honest, [take your car in for an unnecessary repair](http://lifehacker.com/take-your-car-in-for-an-unnecessary-repair-to-find-a-go-1545575350).
 1. Both Tom and Max Chilton are racers.
 However, only Max's website was SEOed to say "CHILTON'S BAD LUCK CONTINUES AT THE KOHLER GRAND PRIX AT ROAD ..."
 1. Herr Hitler sagte (SAAG te), "mein Auto sollte wie ein Käfer (KAY fer) aussehen (to appear)."
 Mister Hitler said, "my car should look like a beetle."